 "Where is this coming from?"

 "I was just wondering," Terry shrugs without lifting his eyes from the abandoned food.
 "I see it all the time: kids who get out manage to get back into the system.
 It's a cycle."

 "Well," Mary sighs, "I won't lie to you, I was a little worried.
-You looked like you were on a path of self destruction, but I knew you had a lot of good in you, Terry.
+You looked like you were on a path to self-destruction, but I knew you had a lot of good in you, Terry.
 You were just too angry to see it."

-"What if Mr. Wayne never offered me a job?"
+"What if Mr. Wayne had never offered me a job?"
 He asks looking up at her.

 Shifting nervously in her chair, Mary reluctantly replies, "After your father died, I was afraid of what would happen to you.
 I thought you would lash out at the world again."
 A moment of silence passes before Mary speaks up.
 "This isn't something people wonder about, Terry.
 What's going on?"